One of the most valuable mental models we use in our global macro research process is Merill Lynch’s Investment Clock.

 It’s a simple yet useful framework for understanding the various stages of a business cycle and which asset classes perform best in each stage.
 A similar framework is used at Bridgewater Associates, one of the most successful hedge funds of all time.

-We’ll walk through the concept and then apply it to the current market to see which assets are likely to perform best going forward.
+We’ll break down the Investment Clock and apply it to the current market to see which assets are likely to perform best going forward.

 The Investment Clock splits the business cycle into four phases.
 Each phase is comprised of the direction of growth and inflation relative to their trends.
 You can see these four phases in the chart below via Merrill Lynch.

-Below is a chart that illustrates this process.
+Below is a chart that illustrates the four phases of the Investment Clock together:

 Pretty simple, right?